Set theory (music): Transpositional and inversional set classes

-Symmetry
+Symmetries

 The number of distinct operations in a system that map a set into itself is the set's degree of symmetry.
 The degree of symmetry, "specifies the number of operations that preserve the unordered pcsets of a partition; it tells the extent to which that partition's pitch-class sets map into (or onto) each other under transposition or inversion".
 Every set has at least one symmetry, as it maps onto itself under the identity operation T0.
 Transpositionally symmetric sets map onto themselves for Tn where n does not equal 0 (mod 12).
 Inversionally symmetric sets map onto themselves under TnI.
 For any given Tn/TnI type all sets have the same degree of symmetry.
 The number of distinct sets in a type is 24 (the total number of operations, transposition and inversion, for n = 0 through 11) divided by the degree of symmetry of Tn/TnI type.

 Transpositionally symmetrical sets either divide the octave evenly, or can be written as the union of equally sized sets that themselves divide the octave evenly.
 Inversionally symmetrical chords are invariant under reflections in pitch class space.
 This means that the chords can be ordered cyclically so that the series of intervals between successive notes is the same read forward or backward.
 For instance, in the cyclical ordering (0, 1, 2, 7), the interval between the first and second note is 1, the interval between the second and third note is 1, the interval between the third and fourth note is 5, and the interval between the fourth note and the first note is 5.

 One obtains the same sequence if one starts with the third element of the series and moves backward: the interval between the third element of the series and the second is 1; the interval between the second element of the series and the first is 1; the interval between the first element of the series and the fourth is 5; and the interval between the last element of the series and the third element is 5.
 Symmetry is therefore found between T0 and T2I, and there are 12 sets in the Tn/TnI equivalence class.